valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 ## Getting started

-This document will detail the necessary requirements for installing Anchore Enteprise with Docker Compose.
+This document will detail the necessary requirements for installing Anchore Enteprise with Kubernetes and Helm.

 ### Hardware requirements